PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

 ## Top UI elements

-- **Multistore switching dropdown** - allows to navigate through the available Multistores.
+- **Multistore switching dropdown** - allows navigating through the available Multistores.
 Note, that if the module is installed in one Multistores, it appears in the rest of Mulstistores or Shop groups also.
-- **View my shop and icon** - allows to open the Front-Office in the blank new page by clicking this eye icon link.
+- **View my shop and icon** - allows opening the Front-Office in the blank new page by clicking this eye icon link.
 Redirection leads to the homepage of the Mulsitstore.
 - **Breadcrumbs navigation** - identifies the page level.
 - **Module manager** - H1 class title for the page.
-- **Upload a module Call-to-action (CTA) button with the cloud-style icon with the arrow pointed up** - allows to upload and install the module to the store.
-Once the mouse pointer is hovered this button, additional tooltip is visible with the advicible text _Upload a module_.
+- **Upload a module Call-to-action (CTA) button with the cloud-style icon with the arrow pointed up** - allows uploading and installing the module to the store.
+Once the mouse pointer is hovered to this button, an additional tooltip is visible with the advisable text _Upload a module_.
 After the button is clicked, a pop-up will appear (more details in the next paragraph _Upload pop-up_).
 - **Help ghost CTA** - a side-bar with the helpful information, how to navigate in this page.
 - **Tabs** - navigation tabs for Modules listing menu:
   - **Modules** - highlighted tab.